billahdotdev/Learn-React/README.md

 3. Props: Props (short for properties) are used to pass data from parent components to child components.
 They are read-only and cannot be modified by the receiving component.

+4. State: State is used to manage data that changes over time within a component.
+Unlike props, state is managed within the component and can be updated using the setState method (in class components) or the useState hook (in functional components).

 # Before React
 >&bull; Solid Foundation: Before diving into React, ensure you have a good grasp of HTML, CSS, and JavaScript (including ES6 features).